GoogleCloudPlatform/firebase-extensions/firestore-vector-search/README.md

 * LLM Function: If you selected \"Other\" as your embedding provider, please provide the URL of your function that will calculate the embeddings.

+* LLM Function: If you selected \"Other\" as your embedding provider, please provide the batch size of your function that will calculate the embeddings.

+* LLM Function: If you selected \"Other\" as your embedding provider, please provide the dimension of the embedding you will be using.

 * Collection path: What is the path to the collection that contains the strings that you want to embed?